-1. Lonely Planet Korean Phrasebook Not as useful for learning Korean, perhaps, as for using it, this book will get you in, around, and out of more situations than you can imagine.
+1. Lonely Planet Korean Phrasebook Not as useful for studying Korean, perhaps, as for using it, this book will get you in, around, and out of more situations than you can imagine.

 3. 2000 Essential Korean Words for Beginners published by Darakwon Once you’ve got this book, you can stop making those darn vocabulary lists.

 5. Speaking Korean by Francis Park Park’s textbook is a standard in Korean language departments across the US, reading this is a must when studying Korean.

 6. Sogang Korean by the Korean Language Education Center at Sogang University This task-based textbook series is a popular and pragmatic guide to communicating in Korean.

 7. Ganada Korean for Foreigners published by Ganada Korean Language Institute This series will take you from the basics to a very advanced level of Korean, and the audio files are great for sticking on your mp3 player.

 8. Korean Grammar for International Learners published by Yonsei University Enough terms, theory, and example sentences for the grammar mavens, but written in a readable tone with clear explanations for the rest of us.

 9. Using Korean: A Guide to Contemporary Usage by Miho Choo This book has been touted as the definitive work for intermediate students looking to take their Korean to the next level.

-10. Learn Hanja the Fun Way by Lee Yeong-hee This entertaining, accessible book is the perfect way for intermediate students of Korean to get a taste of Hanja, the Korean characters that help so much with vocabulary building.
+10. Learn Hanja the Fun Way by Lee Yeong-hee This entertaining, accessible book is the perfect way for intermediate students who are studying Korean to get a taste of Hanja, the Korean characters that help so much with vocabulary building.

 Korean Language Websites

-1. Let’s Learn Korean This site includes beginner lessons as well as “Korean Language Adventure,” a series of great intermediate video lessons about various tourist sites in Korea.
+1. Let’s Learn Korean This site includes beginner lessons as well as “Korean Language Adventure,” a series of great intermediate lessons about various tourist sites in Korea.
 This will certainly make studying Korean a lot more fun.

 2. Online Sogang Korean Program These fun interactive lessons make up an all-in-one program that starts with the Korean alphabet and advances to an intermediate level.

 3.Naver Dictionary English to Korean, Korean to English, and Korean to Korean, Naver has the best free dictionaries on the net.

-Information (mostly in Korean) on how to prepare for and take this test, for advanced students of Korean who want objective proof of their language skills.
+5. TOPIC: Test of Proficiency in Korean Information on how to prepare for and take this test, for advanced students who are studying Korean and want objective proof of their language skills.